Published

 The CLI needs to remember sync state between runs - which files were synced, their Hashnode IDs, content hashes.
 The typical approach: manual read/write calls everywhere.

-Instead, I wrapped the config object in a JavaScript Proxy.
+Instead, the config object is wrapped in a JavaScript Proxy.
 Any property change automatically persists to disk:

 function getSyncedJson(path) {